 A comprehensive study of enduring and recent issues in the study of the Old Testament as well as mastery of set Hebrew biblical texts.
-This course is a supervised study and prepares students for the Old Testament concentration comprehensive exam in the Master of Arts in Biblical/ Theological Studies program.
+This course is a supervised study and prepares students for the Old Testament concentration comprehensive exam in the Master of Theological Studies program.